 12. We disconnect science from creativity

 Often, we think of science as laws and rules.
 We assume that the discipline is strict and methodical, and all about the numbers.
 This is rather misleading, since the essence of this field of study is actually creativity.
-It sounds strange, since so many of us separate these two, as some would in terms of the left and right brain theory
+It sounds strange, since so many of us separate these two, as some would in terms of the left and right brain theory.

 13. Science is perceived to be “cold”

-Back to the issue of humans, we have the misunderstanding that scientists are cold, antisocial or dry.
-More commonly, we assume that they are calculative and rational, as if they are less sensitive to emotions.
+Back to the issue of humans, we have the misunderstanding that scientists are cold, antisocial, or dry.
+More commonly, we assume that they are calculative and rational as if they are less sensitive to emotions.
 That also makes us dismiss science.

-But such a judgement is faulty.
+But such a judgment is faulty.
 Scientists are just humans — they joke and laugh and cry, too!
 They’re passionate about their subjects, just as much as an artist might be about painting.
 Thus you may want to think of science more as a subject just like art, and let go of these perceptions that separate this subject from others that we are often passionate about.

 In conclusion